technote-space/toc-generator/README.md

       - uses: technote-space/toc-generator@v3
 ```

+### Example 2
-### Create or update a Pull Request by executing actions on a Pull Request update only for branches starting with `release/`.
+Create or update a Pull Request by executing actions on a Pull Request update only for branches starting with `release/`.

 ```yaml
 on:
   pull_request: